joaofelix25/joaofelix25/README.md

 - 👀 I’m interested in develop automation projects.
 - 🌱 I’m currently learning C and C++.
 - 💞️ I’m looking to collaborate on projects involving AI, Arduino and ESP32.
-- 📫 How to reach me: @joaofelix25 for Instagram or https://br.linkedin.com/in/jo%C3%A3o-victor-felix-4a8364216
+- 📫 How to reach me: @joaofelix.eng for Instagram or https://br.linkedin.com/in/jo%C3%A3o-victor-felix-4a8364216

 PT-BR